hartwigmedical/serve/algo/README.md

  Within the Hartwig pipeline, SERVE output is used in the following manner:
   - The known output is used in various algorithms for various purposes.
 For example, the known hotspots produced by SERVE are used by
-  [SAGE](../sage/README.md) as the definition of the highest tier of calling and HOTSPOT annotation.
+  [SAGE](https://github.com/hartwigmedical/hmftools/tree/master/sage/README.md) as the definition of the highest tier of calling and HOTSPOT annotation.
-  - The actionable output is the database that [PROTECT](../protect/README.md) bases its clinical evidence matching on.
+  - The actionable output is the database that [PROTECT](https://github.com/hartwigmedical/hmftools/tree/master/protect) bases its clinical evidence matching on.

 ## Version History and Download Links
+- Upcoming
+  - Replace gene (string) with "Gene Alteration" (mutation annotated with gene, gene role and protein effect)
 - [1.12](https://github.com/hartwigmedical/hmftools/releases/tag/serve-v1.12)
   - Support for generating a mySQL database
   - Support for adding the relevant treatment approaches to the output (which contains only drug classes when the source is CKB)